MicrosoftDocs/azure-docs/articles/active-directory-b2c/tutorial-create-tenant.md

 ## Activate Azure AD B2C Go-Local add-on

 Azure AD B2C allows you to activate Go-Local add-on on an existing tenant as long as your tenant stores data in a country/region that has local data residence option.
-To opt-in to Go-Local add-on, use the following steps:
+To opt in to Go-Local add-on, use the following steps:

 1. Sign in to the [Azure portal](https://portal.azure.com).